 The University of York has a long history of welcoming students from all over the world.
 Of our 20,000 plus students over 4,500 are from outside the UK, representing more than 150 countries.
 At York, you'll be sure to have an international educational experience!
 See why the choice is York

 Get a taste of studying in York through our free online taster courses and open access short online courses.
 Develop your English language and a number of other skills, and get the opportunity to interact with our student community.

-They're studying a range of subjects including Health Sciences, Social Policy and Social Work, Politics, Economics and Environment and Geography.
+They're studying a range of subjects including Economics, Health Sciences, Law, Management and Politics.

 Funding, scholarships and loans